joelnewcomer/belton/wp-content/plugins/wpdiscuz/readme.txt

 * | Post sharing options: Facebook, Twitter and Google+
 * | Quick Tags on comment form textarea
 * | Custom Comment Forms with custom fields
+* | Rating shortcode for posts via comment custom field [wpdrating] with a lot of attributes
 * | Option to overwrite comment template and style
+* | Highlighting new comments since last visit with different background
+* | Notification to comment author when comment was approved
+* | Display only parent comments with view replies (x) button
+* | Control commenters by roles (allow/restrict access to website comment area)
+* | Option to load all comments on first page load

 = Add-ons =